 But he still wondered if there was more of an influence that he could have.

-Then he got connected with Campus Crusade for Christ staff member Paul Gebel through a conference for Christian faculty.
+Then he got connected with Cru staff member Paul Gebel through a conference for Christian faculty.

-Held by Campus Crusade’s ministry to professors, called Faculty Commons, the bi-annual conference helps encourage and equip professors to be a Christian influence in the increasingly secular world of the university.
+Held by Cru’s ministry to professors, called Faculty Commons, the bi-annual conference helps encourage and equip professors to be a Christian influence in the increasingly secular world of the university.

 Paul encouraged Tom in his influence at Iowa State University, and Paul also explained how Tom could use his status as a professor to reach students and faculty around the world.